SnellerInc/sneller/vm/README_DEV.md

 Note that currently all aggregates use vectorized code to perform the above loop.
 Please see for instance macro `BC_AGGREGATE_SLOT_MARK_OP`.

-Below are shown the code snippets showing how to obtain certain values.
-If they were placed in a real loop, then we would split them - for instance load base address once, and then increase pointers.
+Below are code snippets showing how to obtain certain values.
+If they were placed in a real loop, then we would split them - for instance load the base address once, and then increase pointers.
 But for better readability, they were put as code sequences.

 Reading i-th bucket (**1**).